xumxum/ha_cyprus_weather/README.md

 2. Download Cyprus Weather integration in hacs

-3. Add the configuration part same way as in manual installation above
+3. Add the configuration part same way as in manual installation above( no GUI config )

 4. Restart Home Assistant